Hyperpigmentation: How Any Skin Type Can Prevent It

 If you’re suffering from acne and pimple-related blemishes, try incorporating the POND'S Clear Solutions Facial Scrub into your routine: It exfoliates the skin gently with salicylic acid and features a brightening essence to promote a more even skin tone.

-Be wary of products that claim quick whitening or anti-hyperpigmentation effects as some use harsh whitening ingredients that may only irritate your skin, and cause further damage.
+Be wary of products that claim quick anti-hyperpigmentation effects as some use harsh ingredients that may only irritate your skin, and cause further damage.
 For safe brightening, look for products infused with gentle brighteners, such as Vitamin B3 (niacinamide), brightening milk essence, and sakura extract, to name a few.

 Practice healthy habits.